-Compared to ice hockey, floor hockey is rather poorly documented, and there isn’t much information about its history online.
+Unlike ice hockey, floor hockey is poorly documented, and there isn’t much information about its history online.
 Nonetheless, I’ve managed to dig up some info about the creation of floor hockey.

 Floor hockey in a more or less modern form is thought to have been invented by Sam Jacks, the assistant physical director at the West End YMCA, Toronto, in 1936.
-Jacks codified the first set of rules, which apparently is an achievement recognized by the United Nations.
+Jacks codified the first set of rules, an achievement recognized by the United Nations.

 Over the following years, Jacks would encourage children to use natural outdoor space to exercise and play hockey.
-He would also start experimenting with a version of hockey for girls.
-This girls’ hockey version was finalized in 1963 and today is known as ringette.
+He would also start experimenting with a version of hockey for girls, and this girls’ hockey version was finalized in 1963 and today is known as ringette.

 In the United States, floor hockey rules were developed in 1962 by Tom Harter, director of Recreation in Battle Creek, Michigan.
 Harter’s variation of floor hockey combined ice hockey and basketball rules, but it placed a heavier emphasis on playing the puck.
-Body checking was forbidden as well, making the game much safer than ice hockey.
+Body checking was also forbidden, making the game much safer than ice hockey.

-Floor hockey was originally adapted from ice hockey for play on streets.
-Initially, modified ice hockey equipment was used during games, but it soon showed to be inadequate for street use.
+Floor hockey was originally adapted from ice hockey for play on the streets.
+Initially, modified ice hockey equipment was used during games, but it soon proved inadequate for street use.
 In 1963, several sports brands introduced plastic sticks and pucks to withstand indoor and outdoor use.

 Variations Of Floor Hockey